Why teams are looking beyond Loom in 2026

 Plan first, generate second means you review the script and storyboard before anything renders.
 This is where most video tools fail - they make you commit to a final product before you've confirmed the direction.
 With ngram, you fix problems at the cheapest possible moment.

 AI-powered editing turns rough recordings into polished walkthroughs.
 Automatic filler word removal, smart zoom on interactions, cursor emphasis, and callouts driven by your prompts.
-No timeline editing required unless you want it - ngram also includes a full professional editing suite with keyframes, audio levels, and compositing.
+No timeline editing required.

-• AI-generated visuals - On-brand motion graphics and clips from the latest AI video models
+- AI-generated visuals - Choose from the latest AI video models for on-brand clips

 Who is ngram best for?